Mt Hood

 Directions

 From Sandy, Oregon, travel east on Highway 26 for approximately 40 miles to Skyline Road/Road 42.
 Turn right on Skyline Road and continue south for about 9 miles.
-Turn right on Forest Service Road 57 and travel west for 2 miles, then turn right again at the Hoodview Campground entrance sign.
+Turn right on Forest Service Road 57 and travel west for 2 miles, then turn right at the Hoodview Campground entrance sign.

 Amenities